taw00/howto/howto-deploy-ghost-on-fedora.md

 ### [17] Test that it works

-Browse to `https://blog.example.com` (well, your configured domain).
+Browse to `https://blog.example.com` (or whatever your configured domain is).

-Now shut it down. `^C` in that window that you are using to run ghost.
+Once satisfied, shut it down with `^C` in the window that you are using to run ghost from the commandline.

-### [18] Configure a ghost service
+### [18] Configure a Ghost systemd service

-Log out of the ghost user and do this as your normal working user sudoing these actions.
+Log in as your normal linux user (not root, not ghost).

 Edit the systemd `ghost.service`...